B-atuti/Student-Management-System/README.md

 To get started with the Student Management System, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine. `git clone
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pipenv install`.
-3. Initialize the database by running `python initialize_database.py`.
+3. Initialize the database by running `python database.py`.

 ## Usage